 We have begun a project to extend the capabilities of nlme to fit generalized linear mixed models (Raudenbush and Bryk, 2002, ch.
-10), beginning with the method implemented by Brian Ripley in the glmmPQL function from the MASS package but also implementing estimation methods based on Laplacian and adaptive Gauss-Hermite approximations to the integral of the conditional density of the random effects
+10), beginning with the method implemented by Brian Ripley in the glmmPQL function from the MASS package but also implementing estimation methods based on Laplacian and adaptive Gauss-Hermite approximations to the integral of the conditional density of the random effects.

-In the first phase of this project we have reimplemented the data structures and computational algorithms for linear mixed models as 'S4' classes and methods.
+In the first phase of this project we have reimplemented the data structures and computational algorithms for linear mixed models as S4 classes and methods.
 Our objectives for this reimplementation are:

 - To encapsulate the underlying structures for linear mixed models in such a way that they can be extended to generalized linear mixed models and to nonlinear mixed models. - To incorporate new theoretical and computational developments for the lme model.
 We have derived the analytic gradient of the profiled log-likelihood (or log-restricted likelihood) of a linear mixed model (DebRoy and Bates, 2003a,b) and have related the gradient results to an ECME (expectation conditional maximization either) optimization step.
-The analytic gradient allows for faster and, more importantly, more stable optimization. - To convert the numerical linear algebra calls from Linpack and BLAS-1 calls to Lapack (Anderson et al., 1992) and BLAS levels 1, 2, and 3.
-Lapack provides state-of-the-art algorithms and can provide a substantial performance boost when ATLAS (Automatically Tuned Linear Algebra Software) implementations of the BLAS and some Lapack routines are available.
+The analytic gradient allows for faster and, more importantly, more stable optimization. - To convert the numerical linear algebra calls from Linpack and BLAS-1 calls to Lapack (Anderson, Bai, Bischof, Demmel, Dongarra, Croz, Greenbaum, Hammaring, McKenney, Ostrouchov, and Sorensen, 1992) and BLAS levels 1, 2, and 3.
+Lapack provides state-of-the-art algorithms and can provide a substantial performance boost when the ATLAS (Automatically Tuned Linear Algebra Software) implementations of the BLAS and some Lapack routines are available.